samervin/python-web-server/README.md

 - Copy and paste the relevant parts of `nginx.conf` into `/etc/nginx/nginx.conf`
 - `sudo service nginx reload`
 - Now, instead of the previous gunicorn command, run `gunicorn --bind 127.0.0.1:8000 server:server -D -p server.pid`

+To update the site after pushing to `master`:

+- SSH on to the instance.
+- `cd python-web-server`
+- `git pull`.
+That's it!